-At the Annual Meeting, stockholders will be asked to elect three (3) members of our Board.
+At the Annual Meeting, stockholders will be asked to elect two (2) members of our Board.
 Under our Bylaws, the Board may determine by resolution the number of directors that the Company will have.
 The size of the Board is currently set at seven (7) persons.

 Our Certificate of Incorporation and Bylaws provide for a classified Board of Directors, divided into three classes, with each class serving a staggered three-year term.
-As a result, stockholders generally elect onethird of our Board each year.
+As a result, stockholders generally elect one-third of our Board each year.

-Three of our current directors are serving a term that expires at the 2020 Annual Meeting.
-Two of these directors, Thomas N. Amonett and Mark R. Stauffer, are standing for reelection as directors and the third nominee, Margaret M. Foran, was first appointed by the Board as a director effective October 1, 2019.
-On the recommendation of its Nominating and Governance Committee, the Board has nominated each of these three directors for election as Class I directors to serve a three-year term expiring at the 2023 Annual Meeting.
+Two of our current directors, Richard L. Daerr, Jr. and Michael J. Caliel, are serving a term that expires at the 2021 Annual Meeting.
+On the recommendation of its Nominating and Governance Committee, the Board has nominated each of these two directors for election as Class II directors to serve an additional three-year term expiring at the 2024 Annual Meeting.

-Each director nominee has indicated his or her willingness to serve the full directorship term for which he or she has been nominated.
-However, if, prior to the Annual Meeting, any one or more of these three director nominees should become unwilling or unable to serve, then (i) the shares represented by proxy will be voted for the election of such other person as may be designated by the Board; (ii) the Board may leave the position unfilled; or (iii) the Board may reduce the authorized number of directors, as provided in our Bylaws.
+Each director nominee has indicated his willingness to serve the full directorship term for which he has been nominated.
+However, if, prior to the Annual Meeting, either or both of these two director nominees should become unwilling or unable to serve, then (i) the shares represented by proxy will be voted for the election of such other person as may be designated by the Board; (ii) the Board may leave the position unfilled; or (iii) the Board may reduce the authorized number of directors, as provided in our Bylaws.